davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 #.
 Build the ``canary`` **Data Plane** (DP) HDL bitstreams and run its application

 #.
 Build the Component Unit Tests and run them on the ``zcu104`` to obtain benchmark performance metrics.
-These benchmark performance metrics for the ``zcu104`` are outlined in the :ref:`dev-Component-Unit-Test-results-table-label` section.

-.. _dev-Create-an-OpenCPI-project-for-the-ZRF8-label:
+.. _dev-Create-an-OpenCPI-project-for-the-ZRF8:

 Create an OpenCPI project for the ZRF8
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^